Hi! I'm Antonella. I'm a PhD student at the Contextual Robotics Institute at UC San Diego, and a National Geographic Explorer.

 I am grateful to be a National Science Foundation Graduate Research Fellow and to receive additional support through a Sloan Fellowship from the Alfred P. Sloan Foundation's Minority PhD program.

 If you'd like to get in touch or collaborate, send me an email at firstname.lastname@example.org.

 Photography & Science Communication

-In addition to my technical work, I am an avid photographer, and hope to use photography and other visual media to communicate the importance of science and conservation to a broad audience.
+In addition to my technical work, I am an avid photographer, and use photography and other media to communicate the importance of science and conservation to a broad audience.
 You can see some samples of my photographic work on my photography page.
 More recent photos of my fieldwork and adventures are on my Instagram.

 When I'm not in the lab, I'm on an outdoor adventure, camera in hand.
 I love being on a mountain, under the sea, or anywhere else surrounded by nature.
 Among many other activities, I enjoy backpacking, bicycle touring and bikepacking, mountain climbing, SCUBA, and freediving.
 On the rare occasions when I am not in the lab, in the field, or lost in the wilderness, I also enjoy playing the cello and piano, boxing, and attempting to restore a classic Volkswagen bus.